joshgerdes/jekyll-uno/_drafts/2023-07-27-Entra-ID-Login-CIS-Level1_Azure_Ubuntu_Virtual_Machine.md

 However, as I go into below, we can indeed login to the CIS hardened image, using the [Microsoft Azure AD based SSH Login](https://learn.microsoft.com/en-us/azure/active-directory/devices/howto-vm-sign-in-azure-ad-linux?WT.mc_id=AZ-MVP-5004796) extension.

 > Be wary, that although this works, you may run into issues with operational support of this from CIS, due to the hardening.
+This is also Entra ID LOGIN (not JOINED!).
+You won't see the device under Entra ID Devices.

 There are many security benefits of using Azure AD with SSH log in to Linux VMs in Azure, including: